 The BMW 1-Series, as either a coupe or convertible, is designed to seat four.
 ConsumerGuide finds that the front allows "ample room for adults on comfortable seats."
 As expected in a car of this size, the rear seat gets mixed reviews.
-ConsumerGuide reports that the backseat offers "enough headroom and legroom for an average-size adult to sit behind another average-size adult."
-The reviewer adds a caveat, however: "any front-seater over six-feet tall will delete rear legroom behind them."
+ConsumerGuide reports that the backseat offers sufficient room for two four average adults.
+The reviewer adds a caveat, however: "any front-seater over 6 feet tall will delete rear legroom behind them."
 Additionally, "elbow space is very tight in the coupe and even less in the convertible" for rear occupants.
 Reviewers at Kelley Blue Book characterize the seating in the back of the BMW 1-Series as "comfortable but cozy."

 The BMW 2009 1-Series defies its small dimensions when it comes to interior space.
 The coupe versions of the BMW 2009 1-Series have a trunk that "offers a reasonable 10 cubic feet of storage space," according to Kelley Blue Book, and if additional space is needed, "the rear seats can be folded to accommodate larger items."
 Motor Trend approves of the storage space on the convertible, finding that "because it's a fabric roof rather than a rigid folder, it doesn't swallow too much trunk space."
 Aside from trunk space, there's not much storage room on the 2009 BMW 1-Series, as ConsumerGuide notes that "interior storage is limited to a small glovebox and smaller console box, along with a tiny console bin and map pockets."